 - Native mobile development programming languages, i.e., code that's designed to work on each mobile platform; this means Java or Kotlin for Android, and Swift or Objective-C for iOS.

-- Cross Platform mobile development tools - these frameworks that are rapidly growing in popularity enable devs to build web and mobile apps for multiple platforms at once, hence the name “cross-platform.”
+- Cross platform mobile development tools - these frameworks that are rapidly growing in popularity enable devs to build web and mobile apps for multiple platforms at once, hence the name “cross-platform.”
 Marketable cross-platform dev tools right now include React Native, Ionic, Flutter & Xamarin.

-- User interface (UI) and user experience (UX) design - Knowing how and why users interact with mobile applications, and how to capitalize on these tendencies, is a vital skill set for mobile developers.
+- User interface (UI) and user experience (UX) design - Knowing how and why users interact with mobile applications, and how to capitalize on these tendencies, is a vital skill set for mobile app developers.

-- Graphic arts and creative design - Having strong design skills in the Adobe software suite and other popular programs will make you more well-rounded and valuable to employers.
+- Graphic arts and creative design - Having strong design skills in the Adobe software suite and other popular design programs will make you more well-rounded and valuable to employers.

 - Database expertise - Knowing how to design and manage information systems is key for mobile devs as many apps need to interact with information kept in relational databases.